-5.11 Interstitial Lung Disease
+5.11 Interstitial Lung Disease/Non-Infectious Pneumonitis

-Cases of interstitial lung disease (including pneumonitis, bronchiolitis obliterans organizing pneumonia [BOOP], and pulmonary fibrosis), some fatal, with no identified infectious etiology have occurred in patients receiving immunosuppressive regimens including Rapamune.
-In some cases, the interstitial lung disease has resolved upon discontinuation or dose reduction of Rapamune.
-The risk may be increased as the trough sirolimus concentration increases [see Adverse Reactions (6.6)].
+Cases of interstitial lung disease [ILD] (including pneumonitis, bronchiolitis obliterans organizing pneumonia [BOOP], and pulmonary fibrosis), some fatal, with no identified infectious etiology have occurred in patients receiving immunosuppressive regimens including Rapamune.
+In some cases, the ILD was reported with pulmonary hypertension (including pulmonary arterial hypertension [PAH]) as a secondary event.
+In some cases, the ILD has resolved upon discontinuation or dose reduction of Rapamune.
+The risk may be increased as the trough sirolimus concentration increases [see Adverse Reactions (6.7)].